A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Merge Trees

 \subsection{Example of Merge Tree}

-Now we briefly report an example of a merge tree representing the merging structure of path-connected components along the sublevel set filtration of a function.
-The reader should refer to \Cref{sec:main_ideas} for more examples, which also propel the use of merge trees over persistence diagrams.
+Now we briefly give an example of a merge tree representing the merging structure of path-connected components along the sublevel set filtration of a function.
+The reader should refer to \Cref{fig:example} for a visual interpetation and to \Cref{sec:main_ideas} for more examples, which also propel the use of merge trees over persistence diagrams.

 Consider the function $f=\mid \mid x\mid -1\mid $ defined on the interval $[-2,2]$.
 Consider the sublevel set filtration $X_t=f^{-1}((-\infty,t])$.
 The sublevel set $X_t$ is an interval of the form $[-1-t,-1+t]\bigcup [1-t,1+t]$, for $t\in [0,1]$.